Brychan: Name variations

-Brychan had Irish ancestry and came from Ireland to Wales, therefore his original name was likely to have been Irish prior to his being called Brychan which is of Welsh etymology.
+Brychan had Irish and Greek ancestry.
+He came from Ireland to Wales, therefore his original name was likely to have been Irish prior to his being called Brychan which is of Welsh etymology.
 In some sources he is called Brocanus which is the Latinized version of the Irish name Broccan.
 He is also sometimes referred to as Braccan, Brachan, Brecin and Breccan.

 Life

 According to Celtic hagiography Brychan was born in Ireland, the son of a Prince Anlach Goronog mac Cormach, son of King Cormach mac Urb, and his wife, Marchel verch Tewdrig ap Teithfal, heiress of the Welsh kingdom of Garthmadrun (Brycheiniog), which the couple later inherited.
 Upon his father's death, he returned to Garthmadrun and changed its name to Brycheiniog.

+Brychan mother's ancestry is traced back to a certain "Annun the Black, king of the Greeks", however this Greek connection isn't adequately explained in Welsh sources.
+This ancestry has been compared with the much more extensive and complicated Irish legendary material surrounding a figure called "Agnoman/Agnon of the Greeks".

 Brychan's name may be a Welsh version of the Irish name Broccán and that of his grandfather Coronac may represent Cormac.
 Brychan's education was entrusted to one Drichan.

 The Life of St. Cadoc by Lifris (c.
 1100) portrays Brychan fighting Arthur, Cai and Bedwyr because of King Gwynllyw of Gwynllwg's abduction of his daughter St. Gwladys from his court in Talgarth.